Intelligent-Instruments-Lab/iil.is/src/routes/workshops.md

 # Organic Intelligence

 A workshop on the AI control of Hallgrimskirkja's Klais organ.
-The workshop introduced creative AI technologies developed at the lab and people can use our systems such as the Notochord, Agential Scores, Scramble and more to control the organ.
-These involve AI and ALife, but participants can come up with their own systems too.
-We will also introduce our Organolib (technical library of sensors and actuators) which can be used to create novel interfaces.
-No technical skills are required for this workshop.
-We are hoping for a diverse group of people from all walks of music!
+The workshop introduced creative AI technologies developed at the lab and people could use our systems such as the Notochord, Agential Scores, Scramble and more to control the organ.
+These involved AI and ALife, but participants could come up with their own systems too.
+We also introduced our Organolib (technical library of sensors and actuators) which could be used to create novel interfaces.
+No technical skills were required for this workshop.
+We were hoping for a diverse group of people from all walks of music!

-In the workshop we will learn about how the organ works, both for human players and how the organ’s MIDI connection can extend human capabilities, both in terms of performance and composition by using alternative intelligence.
+In the workshop we learned about how the organ worked, both for human players and how the organ’s MIDI connection could extend human capabilities, both in terms of performance and composition by using alternative intelligence.

 [[Workshop info page](https://iil.is/news/organic-intelligence)]